Char Siu Pork Burger Recipe with Asian Slaw. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 When it comes to the mayo, one of our favourite condiments, we use Japanese Kewpie mayonnaise or Hellmann’s creamy mayonnaise.

-As for the Sriracha, while we prefer the original Thai Sriracha, the American-Vietnamese Huy Fong brand of Sriracha, with the famous rooster on the bottle, works well with this burger.
-Or you could make your own homemade Sriracha.
+As for the Sriracha, while we prefer the original Thai Sriracha, we recommend making your own homemade Sriracha.

 Char Siu Pork Burger Recipe with Asian Slaw